leporejoseph/crewBot/README.md

    ```

 2. **Environment Setup:**
-   - Create a `.env` file in the project directory and add your OpenAI API key:
+   - Edit the `.env` file in the project directory and add your OpenAI API key:

    ```plaintext
    OPENAI_API_KEY=your_openai_api_key